Oil falls on coronavirus fears, strong dollar

 Prices also found support in a drop in Libyan oil output, with Waha Oil Company reducing production by up to 200,000 barrels per day because of maintenance on the main pipeline that links the Al-Samah and Al-Dhahra oilfields to Es Sider port.

 Reporting by Bozorgmehr Sharafedin in London; additional reporting by Aaron Sheldrick in Tokyo.
-Editing by Jason Neely and Mark Potter
+Editing by Jason Neely, Mark Potter and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.